-What is quartz to watches?
-Time for some science, watch freaks!
+Time for some science, watch fans, freaks & enthusiasts!

 More than just a killer Scrabble word, quartz happens to be one of the most abundant minerals on the planet, second only to feldspar.
 And, maybe the most useful.
 You’ll find quartz in your: